declanmalone/guff-matrix/README.md

 * output is either

-In order to facilitate wrap-around at the end of the transform matrix, if `k * n` is not a multiple of the SIMD width, we copy enough elements from the start of the matrix to the end in order to make it a multiple.
-This avoids the need to do conditional reads from memory.
+In order to facilitate wrap-around at the end of the transform matrix, if `k * n` is not a multiple of the SIMD width, we

 The input matrix also has an extra simd_width bytes copied from the start of the matrix.
 This is to deal with wrap-around for all